-Historically, purple clothes were only worn by magistrates, emperors and other aristocracy in Rome, Italy.
+Historically, purple clothes were only worn by magistrates, emperors, and other aristocrats in Rome, Italy.

-The loincloth is the oldest item of clothing, but the second oldest is the skirt – an item which is still very popular today.
+The loincloth is the oldest item of clothing, but the second oldest is the skirt – an item that is still very popular today.

 Thousands of fashion magazines are sold every year, but the first ever fashion magazine was sold in Germany in 1586.

 While lots of things are increasing in price, clothing is actually decreasing.
 Since 1992, the price of clothes has gone down by 8.5%.

 In 1907, a woman was arrested on a beach in Boston for wearing a one-piece swimsuit.

 Bras have been through different styles over the years, but you can now purchase a bra that can also be used as a gas mask.

 On the subject of bras, the famous author Mark Twain (who wrote The Adventures of Tom Sawyer) was the inventor of the bra clasp.

 The record for the world’s longest wedding dress is held by a dress that has a 1.85-mile-long train.